Felbrou/Felbrou/README.md

 - 👀 python | ruby on rails
 - 📅🧑‍🔬 Data & System Analyst >> Data Engineer
 - 🌱 I’m currently graduating in Software Engineering, just finish Harvard University CS50 Introdution to Computer Science.
 - 💞️ I’m looking to collaborate on software development!
-In Ruby, Python, C or Java.
+In Ruby, Python.
 And learn more about cybersecurity and database.
 - 📫 How to reach me my instagram https://www.instagram.com/ver1ssim0/
 - ➡️ And my Linkedin https://www.linkedin.com/in/felipe-borges-de-oliveira-verissimo-810b94b7/
 - 🌐 Twitter -> https://twitter.com/FWhoisfelipe